sshaar/clef2020-factchecking-task5/README.md

 ````
 FCPD corpus for the CLEF-2020 LAB on "Automatic Identification and Verification of Claims"
-Version 3.0: May 25, 2020 (Data, Baseline, and input-Test Release)
+Version 4.0: Jun 8, 2020 (Data, Baseline, and input-Test Release)
 ````

 The task is part of the CLEF2020-CheckThat Lab on "Automatic Identification and Verification of Claims".
-The current version includes the training dataset, evaluation scores, baselines and the test files (without gold labels).
+The current version includes the training dataset, evaluation scores, baselines and the test files (with gold labels).

 __Table of contents:__
 * [Evaluation Results](#evaluation-results)